-The Northumberland County Council Pension Fund produced a return of 3.8% in 2013-2014 which was well above the growth in average earnings of 1.5% for the same period.
+The Northumberland County Council Pension Fund produced a return of 13.4% in 2014-2015 which was well above the growth in average earnings of 3.3% for the same period.

-The Fund return of 3.8% was above its benchmark.
-Asset allocation detracted 0.1% from performance, while stock selection added 0.5% over the period.
+The Fund return of 13.4% was in line with its benchmark.
+Asset allocation had a marginally positive impact overall, while stock selection detracted 0.2% due to underperformance in equities.

 Manager performance was mixed.
-Schroder, BlackRock and M&G beat their respective benchmarks, but this was partly offset by Legal & General and Wellington underperforming their benchmarks.
+Schroder, Wellington and L&G beat their respective benchmarks, but this was offset by M&G and Blackrock underperforming their benchmarks.

-The WM Local Authority Pension Fund Universe for 2013-2014 produced an average return of 6.4% in the period.
-The range of returns was 10.1% for the 5th ranked to 3.5% for the 95th ranked fund.
-Northumberland County Council Pension Fund ranked 91st in 2013-2014 (50th in 2012-2013).
+The WM Local Authority Pension Fund Universe for 2014-2015 produced an average return of 13.2% in the period.
+The range of returns was 17.6% for the 5th ranked to 10.0% for the 95th ranked fund.
+Northumberland County Council Pension Fund ranked 46th in 2014/2015 (89th in 2013-2014).

-Over five years the Fund returned 13.3% p.a. which was above the benchmark return of 12.7% p.a. giving a relative outperformance of 0.5% p.a. and ranking 35th in the Local Authority Universe.
+Over five years the Fund returned 8.7% p.a. which was marginally above the benchmark return of 8.6% p.a. giving a relative outperformance of 0.1% p.a. and ranking 51st in the Local Authority Universe.

-Over ten years the Fund achieved a return of 7.7% (annualised).
-This compares well with the RPI return of 3.3% p.a. and the average earnings index return of 3.1% p.a., and ranks 50th in the Local Authority Universe but is below the fund's benchmark return of 7.9% p.a. for the same period.
+Over ten years the Fund achieved a return of 8.1% (annualised).
+This compares well with the RPI return of 3.0% p.a. and the average earnings index return of 3.1% p.a., and ranks 37th in the Local Authority Universe and marginally below the fund's benchmark return of 8.3% p.a. for the same period.